VA

 As for the book, Eliot Asinof wrote it (in 1963) like a historical novel instead of a simple history of the scandal.
 He used the omniscient point of view to place the reader inside every hotel room, dressing room and pool hall.
 What is more troubling to me is that he read the minds of critical characters whom he had never talked to.
 An example of a passage in the book in which Asinof reads Charles Comiskey’s mind with no concrete proof that the Chicago White Sox owner ever thought this at all follows.

-“Comiskey at the moment was less grieved than angry.
+“Comiskey was less grieved than angry at the moment.
 He seemed torn apart by his confusion over the reasons for what had happened.
-Though he could not begin to explain it at all, to Fullerton, it seemed he had a desperate need to try.”
+Though he could not begin to explain it at all to Fullerton, it seemed he had a desperate need to try.”

 As well written as the book is, the reader needs to remind himself that he is not reading a history book because there is no evidence to back any of it up: You won’t find any footnotes in Asinof’s Eight Men.
 Out – not one!.
 Even as I write this, I am tempted to say that certain scenes, such as one in which catcher Ray Schalk and manager Kid Gleason become outraged at Cicotte, really happened; I have to remind myself I only “know” that from reading Eight Men Out.
 It is that convincing.
 The book becomes less compelling when you realize that this all came from the writer’s mind, though.
 But it certainly lends an intriguing air of insight and inside knowledge of the actions and motives of all those involved, even if – unfortunately – it’s mostly fictional.

-Asinof admitted to using newspaper accounts of the 1920 grand jury proceedings instead of the court stenographer transcripts – even though he was told where he could get them.
+Asinof admitted to using newspaper accounts of the 1920 grand jury proceedings instead of the court stenographer transcripts – even though he was told where to get them.
 Asinof chooses to use newspaper accounts, even though newspaper reporters were not allowed into court proceedings, so these accounts were second- or thirdhand.
-So Asinof was more into making up a story for his readers than writing a fact-based understanding of what happened.
+So, Asinof was more into making up a story for his readers than writing a fact-based understanding of what happened.

 Asinof provides details of a meeting where Chick Gandil claims that Jackson told him he wanted $20,000 for his participation in the fix.
 But Asinof admitted, “when it came to talking about the 1919 World Series, Gandil had nothing to contribute. “(Emphasis mine.)
 No notes of conversations between Gandil and Asinof (who died in 2008) have been found.